Elrcx/cGPTGUI/readme.md

 ## License

-This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This project is licensed under the [Beerware](https://en.wikipedia.org/wiki/Beerware).